-Experienced child care providers seeking lead teacher positions in child care centers can fulfill Maryland State Department of Education (MSDE) Office of Child Care requirements with training from AACC.
+Experienced child care providers seeking lead teacher positions in child care centers can fulfill Maryland State Department of Education (MSDE) Office of Child Care requirements for teachers and senior staff with training from AACC.

 What is the job outlook?

 Employment of child care workers is expected to increase by 20 percent through 2020, which is faster than average for all occupations.
 The number of children who require child care is expected to grow and high replacement needs create good job opportunities for child care workers.
-Lead teachers in preschool and child care settings earn on average from $25, 901 per year in Maryland.
+Senior staff members and teachers on average earn from $25, 901 per year in Maryland.

 What is the training?